-Five states described strong plans to leverage the needs assessment process to ensure the development of improvement plans that are truly responsive to the challenges facing particular schools.
+Thirteen states described strong plans to leverage the needs assessment process to ensure the development of improvement plans that are truly responsive to the challenges facing particular schools.

-In Tennessee, as part of the planning process all districts complete a needs assessment that asks districts to reflect on student achievement, implementation of professional development, the performance of subgroups, and the effectiveness of parent and community engagement.
+Key: Round 1 State Round 2 State In Tennessee, as part of the planning process all districts complete a needs assessment that asks districts to reflect on student achievement, implementation of professional development, the performance of subgroups, and the effectiveness of parent and community engagement.
 Districts then identify three to five priorities for planning that drive goals and action planning (p.
 172).

 In Maine, all CSI and TSI schools will receive a school improvement coach to facilitate a needs assessment and improvement plan (p.
-44).
+45).

-New Jersey will create needs assessment resources, templates, and, for CSI schools, intensive coaching on conducting high-quality needs assessments, including differentiated needs assessments for CSI and TSI settings (pp. 83-85).
+New Jersey will create needs assessment resources, templates, and, for CSI schools, intensive coaching on conducting high-quality needs assessments, including differentiated needs assessments for CSI and TSI settings (pp. 82-86).

-Delaware plans to provide direct support to LEAs and schools in conducting needs assessments that involve community members in new and more inclusive ways and, as part of that support, will develop templates and guides for connecting the results to well-matched evidence-based practices.
+Delaware plans to provide direct support to LEAs and schools in conducting needs assessments that involve community members in new and more inclusive ways and, as part of that support, will develop templates and guides for connecting the results to well-matched evidence-based practices (pp. 63-64).
+Indiana (pp. 53-54), Iowa (pp. 63-65), and Minnesota (pp. 6, 13-14) are taking similar approaches.
+California's approach shares these elements but focuses more on support for LEA-designed assessments (pp. 48-49).

-Oregon is investing deeply in building the capacity of their districts to support local school improvement efforts by, among other things: (1) requiring LEAs selected for partnership with the state to undergo a "readiness and screening protocol" which assesses local context, analyzes local reporting measures, and develops priority improvement areas; (2) conducting evidence-based root-cause analyses through broad stakeholder engagement; and (3) supporting the development of statewide syntheses of evidence-based practices (pp. 23, 61).
+Oregon is investing deeply in building the capacity of their districts to support local school improvement efforts by, among other things: (1) requiring LEAs selected for partnership with the state to undergo a "readiness and screening protocol" which assesses local context, analyzes local reporting measures, and develops priority improvement areas; (2) conducting evidence-based root-cause analyses through broad stakeholder engagement; and (3) supporting the development of statewide syntheses of evidence-based practices (pp. 57-59).